brandon-hiles/Amanda/README.md

 Amanda is a python data mining, currently still in beta (version 0.1), which mines data from economic news sites.
 This bot works off the sitemap data provided openly by the news sites
+Note: Amanda is written in Python3, NOT Python 2.7.x

 ## Installation Instructions
 1. Run "pip install -r requirements.txt" in a terminal